agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Software engineering (skill building and earning to give)
 - Trading in quantitative hedge funds

-When we are ready to bet on small chances then:
+When we are ready to bet on small chances then the output changes to:

 - Congressional staffer
 - Policy oriented Civil services